Skip to main content

 Compatibility aliases

-The short provider ids sqlite and mysql are compatibility aliases.
+The short provider ids sqlite, mysql, postgresql, mongodb, and redis are compatibility aliases.
 They allow existing .kanban.json configurations to continue using the familiar short names while implementation ownership moves to standalone, versioned npm packages.

 Provider id Install target